brentp/somalier/README.md

 ## Ancestry Estimate

+note: this feature is working, but still experimental. it may change in future versions.

 `somalier` can predict ancestry on a set of query samples given a set of labelled samples, for example from thousand genomes along with labels for.
 This would look like: